indigo-dc/tosca-templates/doc/tosca.md

   * The [tosca-templates](https://github.com/indigo-dc/tosca-templates) GitHub repository, which contains the authoritative templates employed to support different use cases and deploy required infrastructure used by the PaaS (e.g. a Mesos cluster).
   * The [tosca-types/examples](https://github.com/indigo-dc/tosca-types/tree/master/examples) directory of the corresponding GitHub repository, which contains additional TOSCA templates used for examples, training, testing as well as incubating TOSCA templates for uses cases before they are assessed and, therefore, transitioned to the [tosca-templates] repository.
 * The very same TOSCA template should be employed to:
-  * deploy an application by spawning an instance of a Docker container out of a Docker image stored in Docker Hub on either a Cloud site managed via [OneDock](https://github.com/indigo-dc/onedock), in the case of [OpenNebula](https://opennebula.org/), and [nova-docker](https://github.com/indigo-dc/nova-docker) in the case of [OpenStack](https://www.openstack.org/), which both allow to natively deploy Docker containers, and,
+  * Deploy an application by spawning an instance of a Docker container out of a Docker image available in Docker Hub on either a Cloud site managed via [OneDock](https://github.com/indigo-dc/onedock), in the case of [OpenNebula](https://opennebula.org/), and [nova-docker](https://github.com/indigo-dc/nova-docker) in the case of [OpenStack](https://www.openstack.org/), which both allow to natively deploy Docker containers (Docker images will have to be registered in the site), and,
-  * deploy an application by spawning a vanilla VM on a Cloud site and installing the application by means of the corresponding Ansible Role that defines how to install a particular application.
+  * Deploy an application by spawning a vanilla VM or Docker container on a Cloud site and installing the application by means of the corresponding Ansible Role that defines how to install a particular application.

 ###Anatomy of a TOSCA Template to Deploy Customized Virtual Infrastructures